bare92/micropyzzotmet/README.md

 # MicroPyzzotMet: A Python Implementation of MicroMet

 **MicroPyzzotMet** is a beginner-friendly Python tool that replicates the functionality of the MicroMet model (Liston and Elder, 2006), designed to downscale meteorological variables over complex terrain using high-resolution DEMs and ERA5-Land (will be expanded) data.
-It produces distributed atmospheric forcing variables suitable for use in terrestrial models (e.g., snow models like SnowModel).
+It produces distributed atmospheric forcing variables suitable for use in models (e.g., snow models like SnowModel, s3m, fsm2..).

 ---